Think Like a Product Manager: How to Efficiently Use Large Model Tools

 • Plot richness

-2.3 Goal Elevation Method: Shifting from "Identity Prompts" to "Outcome-Oriented" Prompts
+2.3 Goal Elevation Method: Shifting from "Identity Prompting" to "Outcome-Oriented"

-In addition to defining the model's role, you can also set user identity + outcome goals:
+Beyond defining the model's role, you can also set user identity + outcome goal:

 Example: